-Foreign currency risk is the risk of exposure to foreign currency movements of the Company's lending, whereby there is a risk that the exchange rates will be materially different when a loan or finance receivable is remeasured for accounting purposes or matures.
+Foreign currency risk is the risk of exposure to foreign currency movements associated with certain existing assets and liabilities denominated in Canadian dollars, whereby there is a risk that the exchange rates will be materially different when an asset or liability is remeasured for accounting purposes or matures.
 The Company typically mitigates and manages this risk by entering into foreign exchange forward contracts to reduce or hedge its exposure to foreign currency risk.
-As at December 31, 2021, the Company did not have a significant unhedged exposure to this type of foreign currency risk that would have an impact to net income.
+As at December 31, 2022, the Company did not have a significant unhedged exposure to this type of foreign currency risk.